 - Create and maintain heritage and cultural programmes.

-- Create educational awareness within the Park pertaining to biodiversity, conservation, culture and heritage.
+- Create educational awareness within the Park pertaining to biodiversity, conservation, culture and heritage and climate mitigation.

-- Seek to create employment and opportunities for community members, particularly those from Westlake.
+- Create employment and opportunities for community members, particularly those from Westlake.

 - Provide opportunities for social upliftment through a Westlake-focussed craft market and the working herb and medicine garden.